 Don’t forget, you are paying to be there — not to crown yourself the undisputed foosball champion.

-Choosing a good cowork solution means finding a home base for your work that gives you necessary sense of community, expands your professional network and gives you a formal place for your independent business to thrive.
+Choosing a good coworking space means finding a home base for your work that gives you necessary sense of community, expands your professional network and gives you a formal place for your independent business to thrive.